ZhenShuo2021/hugo-theme-deca/exampleSite/content/learn/tutorials/content-organization/url-management.en.md

 This is a very powerful feature of Hugo that many other SSGs cannot achieve.

 > [!NOTE]
-> Some features of Hugo-theme-deca are based on path matching, so modifications may cause some features to malfunction.
+> Some features of Deca are based on path matching, so modifications may cause some features to malfunction.

 ### Custom Rules